 Today, visit the charming town of Cong and stroll through the picturesque abbey ruins before arriving at Ashford Castle where you may have the opportunity to enjoy a Hawk Walk — to fly your very own Harris Hawk.
 You’ll set off into the magnificent woodlands to fly your hawks as they follow you from tree to tree through the woods before swooping down to land on your gloved fist, all with your very own instructor.
 You'll then arrive in Clifden for a two-night stay at the Abbeyglen Castle Hotel, in the stunningly beautiful landscape of Connemara.

 Day 13: Connemara

-Abbeyglen is set completely on its own private grounds surrounded by trees and hills with spectacular views of the Twelve Bens Mountains as well as the sea, You'll have some time today to enjoy these surroundings as well as explore the beautifully scenic Connemara coast with a boat tour along the Killary Fjord and a drive along the spectacular Sky Drive.
+Today, an opportunity to relax at the Abbeyglen Castle Hotel – surrounded by trees and hills with spectacular views of the Twelve Bens Mountains as well as the sea, You'll also explore the beautifully scenic Connemara coast with a boat tour along the Killary Fjord and a drive along the spectacular Sky Drive.

 Day 14: Birr & Tullamore

 Today, you'll depart for the picturesque heritage town of Birr, developed around the Birr Castle estate of the Parsons family, the Earls of Rosse.
 Heaving with history, Birr is one of Ireland’s premier heritage towns and proud of its unique character spanning many centuries.
 The tree-lined malls and avenues of elegant houses dating from the 1800s tell a fascinating story.
 The castle itself is the home of the 7th Earl of Rosse, and is not open to the public but the award-winning gardens are.
 From Birr, continue your journey to Tullamore to learn about how whiskey is made and sample a wee dram before arriving at your hotel in Dublin for a 2-night stay.

 Day 15: Dublin